Iimxal/Iimxal/README.md

 - 👋 Hi, I’m @Iimxal
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning HTML/Css
+- 🌱 I’m currently learning HTML/Css/python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Iimxal/Iimxal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.